Douglas-Christian/Lore/journal.md

 ---

 ## **Progress Log**

+### **April 19, 2025**
+- Implemented narration context integration with the LLM query system.
+- Enhanced the `query_llm` endpoint to include previous narration logs in the prompt context.
+- Added ChromaDB indexing for narration logs to make them retrievable via semantic search.
+- Created comprehensive test scripts for validating narration context continuity.
+- Improved error handling in the `query_ollama` function with configurable timeouts and fallback responses.
+- Set up automated test scripts to verify context enhancement in LLM responses.
+- Fixed Git repository and branch structure for better version control.

+#### Key Accomplishments:
+- Created a robust context-enhanced LLM query system that incorporates previous narration history.
+- Implemented a dual-storage approach for narration logs (PostgreSQL + ChromaDB) to enable both transactional storage and retrieval.
+- Added automated testing to quantitatively measure context enhancement in LLM responses.
+- Set up resilient error handling to gracefully manage LLM timeouts and connection issues.

+#### Challenges Faced:
+- LLM query timeouts required implementing fallback responses and better error handling.
+- Needed to modify the narration log endpoint to ensure logs are properly indexed in ChromaDB.
+- Addressed connection issues in the test scripts with retry logic.

+#### Next Steps:
+1. Begin frontend development for the DM interface.
+2. Implement user authentication and campaign access controls.
+3. Create a more sophisticated prompt engineering system to better leverage narration context.
+4. Optimize ChromaDB retrieval for more relevant results.

+---

 ### **April 15, 2025**
 - Resolved issues with the `ModuleNotFoundError` by adding the `backend` directory to the Python module search path in `main.py`.